Why is my child wetting the bed?

 - Toileting program development and support

-- Liaison with other stakeholders and anyone who supports the child (e.g. allied health, schools, extended family etc) to implement nighttime routine and positive bladder/bowel movements
+- Liaison with other stakeholders and anyone who supports the child (e.g. allied health, schools, extended family etc.) to start a nighttime routine and positive bladder/bowel movements

 - Management options for incontinence

 - Prescription of continence aids (e.g. nappies and pads)